▸ Home

 The definition of what a shape looks like is defined once per Shape Type in the form of SVG (string snippets).

-Views can be configured to publish events when a shape is clicked, comes into focus, the viewport changes etc. The application can subscribe to these events.
+Views can be configured to publish events when a shape is clicked or comes in focus, the viewport changes (zoom or pan), view changes etc. The application can subscribe to these events.

 Shape Groups contain one or more shape instances, of one or more shape types, and are used to configure: